Bachelor of Innovation in Game Design and Development

 Game Design for Diverse Populations GDD 2100

 Explores the various game design decisions required when targeting games for various diverse populations.
-Students will learn how to consider gender, ethnicity, and other diversity dimensions through numerous game design projects.
+Students will learn how to consider gender, ethnicity, and other diversity dimensions through numerous game design projects

-Commercial Game Design Practicum GDD 4900
+Commercial Game Development Practicum GDD 4900

 Students in this course individually design and develop a game available to the public for purchase or free play.
 Developed games will be unique student Intellectual Property and will be commercial-quality implementations of student game concepts.